fedeberon/ecomm-fe/README.md

   },
 },
 ```
-### Update Progressive Web App (PWA) data
+### Id Progressive Web App (PWA) data

-Update the manifest.json file and the icons under the public/images/icons folder.
+Id the manifest.json file and the icons under the public/images/icons folder.

 You can use free tools online such as https://realfavicongenerator.net/ to quickly generate all the different icon sizes and favicon.ico file.